Frequently asked questions

 Auger juicers are excellent at juicing fruit but have problems with fibrous veggies like kale and celery which have to be chopped into very small pieces or they get wrapped around the auger, requiring you to stop and strip the juicer apart.
 That can slow down the process considerably.

-We've used all three types of juicers at Little Mississippi Juice Company and our main juicer is a two-stage hydraulic press juicer from Pure Juicers.
+We've used all three types of juicers at Little Mississippi Juice Company and our main juicer is a two-stage hydraulic x1-mini press juicer from Goodnature.
 The produce is ground and pressed slowly, producing little heat, keeping the highest amount of the raw enzymes alive in the juice.
 It makes great juice, with less pulp and better taste than the juices made with the other juicers.

 How long does cold-pressed juice keep for?